-D8.
-Within seven days of becoming aware of a non-compliance, the Applicant must notify the Department of the non-compliance.
-The notification must be in writing to compliance@planning.nsw.gov.au and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.

-Note: A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.
+- D8.
+Within seven days of becoming aware of a non-compliance, the Applicant must notify the Department of the noncompliance.
+The notification must be in writing via the Major Projects Website and identify the development (including the development application number and name), set out the condition of this consent that the development is noncompliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance. - Note: A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.